mr-ukko/RESTAPI-Kurssi/README.md

 1. Fork the repository and Clone it to your local machine.
 2. Navigate to the project directory.
 3. Install the dependencies by running the following command:``` npm install```
-3. Open your web browser and visit `http://localhost:3000` to access the application.
+4. Start the application by running the following command:```node index```
-2. Start the application by running the following command:```node index```
+5. Open your web browser and visit `http://localhost:3000` to access the application.

 ## API Routes
 ### Route 1: `/createnew/:passWord`